-Most grant-making organizations require that Franklin & Marshall College submits grant applications on behalf of our faculty and staff.
-Other funders do not explicitly require this, but request information about institutional budgets and resources that require internal approvals.
-Thus, F&M is considered the project applicant, on behalf of the faculty/staff lead, and bears fiscal and legal responsibilities in administering a grant - this means that both faculty and staff must follow the process described here and in the linked pages below in order to obtain required institutional approval on all applications/proposals seeking external funding.
+Most grant-making organizations require Franklin & Marshall College to submit grant applications on behalf of faculty and staff.
+Other funders do not explicitly require this, but request information about institutional budgets and resources requiring internal approvals.
+Thus, F&M is considered the project applicant, on behalf of the faculty/staff lead, and bears fiscal and legal responsibilities in administering a grant.
+This means that both faculty and staff must follow the process described here and in the linked pages below in order to obtain required institutional approval on all applications/proposals seeking external funding.

 Who Can Assist Me to Get Going?

 Contact Amy Cuhel-Schuckers, the Director of Faculty Grants & Compliance Resourcing, at ext.
 4697, or at firstname.lastname@example.org to schedule a meeting to discuss your strategic funding plans as soon as you start thinking about applying for external funding for your research.
 Amy is available to assist you whether your work is in the arts, humanities, humanistic social sciences, or the sciences.